erenacarel/erenacarel_2/README.md

 on the screen with display.clear().
 For triangle drawing, I assigned the GFX class to the graphics variable from the gfx_triangle_lib.py library.

 tri_rect_neopixel_toget.py  --> In this file, I aimed to draw only triangles or rectangles according to the position location of the screen.

+neopixel.py  --> In this file, there is a library for neopixel leds.
+We can rotate 4 neopixel LEDs in a while loop and get random colors.